wp-plugins/side-content/readme.txt

 The plugin uses custom fields to store the widget code, but has its own subpanel for editing to improve ease of use.
 You can use either to edit your widgets but it is best to stick to one or the other.

+= Why does the widget does not recognise shortcodes for some plugins? =

+Not all plugins use the new WP Shortcode API yet.
+If you need particular shortcodes to be recognised it may be possible to have an addon developed for that purpose.
+Contact the author for more details.

 == Screenshots ==

 There are no screenshots for this plugin.